nss-se-cohort-04/.github/contributing.md

 try and review as many PR that arenn't in the a,b categories mentioned above like normal daily excercises/ tries etc. but cant guarantee will be able to review all of them all the time consistently.

+### How do I open the final PR for unit project including all building tasks to be reviewed by the instructors?
+Since students are getting reviews at each milestone from groupmates and merging the work as they go for each building task we need a way for all the changes from all tasks in a single big PR that your instructors will review.

+Here is how you open the final PR for the project:

+- As you are working on the project at each checkpoint push your changes and have a PR reviewed by your peers then MERGE to `exercise`
+- Once you are fully done with the project
+- go to github.com
+- look at the `excercise` branch
+- click on 'commit'
+- Click the <> diamond squares of the VERY FIRST COMMIT by github-classroom[bot]
+- In the branch switch dropdown and type `main`
+- click the link "Create branch: main from `617bde06` "
+- click on pull requests then the green `New pull request`
+- Select base `main` <- `exersice` then `Create pull request`
+- Make sure all you commits from all tasks are present
+- fill out your description template / make sure your tests are passing
+- tag both instructors for review

 ### [How do I invite a group mate as a collaborator to my repo?](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/managing-teams-and-people-with-access-to-your-repository#inviting-a-team-or-person)

 ### [How do I give feedback?](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/reviewing-proposed-changes-in-a-pull-request?tool=webui)